Skip to main content

 You are expected to complete at least 400 hours of AP work, including preparation for AP, induction, training and any personal or professional development completed.

 You receive 12 hours of supervision (normally 1 hour per week) and are assigned an AP supervisor (a member of University staff) to support and assess your work.
-The AP supervisor’s role varies depending upon the internship type (explained in the learning strategy).
+Your supervisor’s role varies depending upon the internship type (explained in the learning strategy).
 As a minimum, they meet with you at the start, mid-point and end of the internship, coordinate meetings and are the point of contact for internship providers.
-You are also allocated a work-based mentor who acts as your supervisor when completing specific internship types.
+You are also allocated a work-based mentor who functions as your supervisor when completing specific internship types.

 Bioinformatics Analysis Techniques and Tools